Updated February 2023

 - Offering companionship and emotional support

-☑️ Salaries: In Ontario, personal support workers have a median salary of roughly $37,000.
+In Ontario, personal support workers have a median salary of roughly $40,000.
 That’s based on Job Bank data.

-☑️ Career outlook: The demand for PSWs across Ontario is so high that the government is spending tens of millions of dollars to train and hire thousands more of them.
+The Job Bank gives this occupation a full five stars for growth and outlook all across Ontario.
+In fact, the demand for PSWs is so high that the provincial government is spending tens of millions of dollars to train and hire thousands more of them.

-☑️ Training requirements: You can qualify for a PSW role by completing a short college-level program.
-The PSW diploma at Herzing College Ottawa takes only 8 months.
+You can qualify for a PSW role by completing a short college-level program.
+The PSW diploma at Herzing College Ottawa takes only eight months.

 Recent grad Pauline Hughes-Derome says Herzing’s program covers a lot of ground.